damianhakert/damianhakert.github.io/source/handbook/support/onboarding/index.html.md

 - Choose a template from the **Choose a template** dropdown and take a look at the **Typical kinds of issues created** below.
 - Fill in all the relevant sections
-- Assign it to someone, choose an expert [here](https://about.gitlab.com/team/) or feel free to ask in the #support channel on slack who it should be assigned to.
-Do not worry that you are assigning someone a job when you don't even know them and they might be much more senior than you, if it's not appropriate for them, they will know the right person to assign it to and do that.
+- @mention someone in the issue to attract attention to it.
+Choose an expert [here](https://about.gitlab.com/team/) or feel free to ask in the #support channel on slack who it should be reviewed by.
+Do not worry that you are poking someone to review a job when you don't even know them and they might be much more senior than you, if it's not appropriate for them, they will know the right person to pass it along to and do that.

 Typical kinds of issues created: